 - Hosts one-of-a-kind artifacts, treasures and paintings; considered the American Acropolis, ruins of the Great Stone Church.

-- Visit the iconic bell wall and catch the tradition of bell ringing daily, honoring the legacy of Friar Junipero Serra who founded the Mission in 1776.
+- Visit the iconic bell wall and catch the tradition of bell ringing daily, honoring the legacy of Saint Junipero Serra who founded the Mission in 1776.

 - Don’t miss the two original bells that once hung in the Great Stone Church which was completed in 1806 and destroyed in an earthquake in 1812.